The-AI-Alliance/open-trusted-data-initiative/docs/our-processing.markdown

 * **An initial quality check:**
   * Acceptable format
   * Not corrupted (e.g., a valid PDF)
+  * No evident inconsistencies in the data vs. the datacard metadata, e.g., in licensing.
 * **Filtering:**
   * Duplicate removal
   * Remove low-quality data (e.g., HTML tags)